-Students can make an appointment with a registered dietician at the UHS's Nutrition Clinic at (734) 764-8320 or call the clinic for information at (734) 763-3760.
-Their services are free of charge and they provide expertise on a variety of nutrition and food-related issues. www.uhs.umich.edu/nutritionclinic.
+Students can make an appointment with a registered dietician at the UHS's Nutrition Clinic at (734) 764-8320.
+Their services are free of charge and they provide expertise on a variety of nutrition and food-related issues. https://uhs.umich.edu/nutritionclinic.